Electrical safety – LVD

 The manufacturer of electrical equipment is responsible for ensuring that the equipment is in compliance with the requirements of the LVD.

-Application of the LVDsoveltaminen
+Application of the LVD

 LVD applies to electrical equipment designed for use with